iPad 6 Wi-Fi Front Facing Camera Replacement

 Step 52

-- Grab a fresh opening pick and gently slide it halfway along the right edge of your iPad, easing through the adhesive like a pro.
+- Pop a fresh opening pick in there and slide it along the middle of the right edge of the iPad, carefully peeling away that stubborn adhesive as you go.

 Step 53

-- Keep those opening picks snugly in place, and plop the reheated iOpener right on the home button side of your iPad.
-You're doing great!
+- Keep those opening picks where they are, and place the reheated iOpener on the home button side of the iPad to let the magic happen.

 Tools Used